geawiz/geoviz/4_layer-list/README.md

-# Dynamically display map layers using checkbox buttons
+# Dynamically display map layers using checkboxes
 In this module we will go through the steps required to dynamically show or hide the data layers on the map we have been building so far.
 This module then will first show you how to combine the layers of a [PMTiles](./../2_PMTiles-map/) and a [COG](./../3_Cloud-Optimized-GeoTIFF/) data sources, and will then illustrate how to dynamically render the two.

 ## Rendering PMTiles and COG files simultaneously